-Ford Barn lies at the heart of Cartmel Village, just off the main square.
+Ford Barn lies at the heart of Cartmel Village, just off the main square; having the benefit of rare off street parking and fully enclosed and private gardens.
 Formerly a traditional Lakeland barn dating from 1643, it is now a chic, stylish conversion designed for easy and relaxed living, lending itself to both family holidays and the perfect romantic retreat, affording a quality that has been recognised by the Visit England highest award of a 5 Star Gold.

 Cartmel is one of our most popular and sought-after villages and home of the Cartmel Races, the smallest steeplechase racecourse in the country.
 Located on the peninsula, it lies just six miles south of Lake Windermere, and is a huddle of the most delightful period architecture, including the magnificent Norman priory, an eclectic mix of specialist shops, along with a host of pubs, cafes and restaurants, among which number the UK’s top dining venue, Simon Rogan's two Michelin star L'Enclume.

-From the village square, a little alley sits between the two pubs, leading to the gate which opens into the courtyard of Ford Barn and Ford Byre giving guests private parking for one car.
-The owners live in Ford Byre and are on hand should you wish, to help you make the most of your stay, whilst being respectful of your privacy.
+From the village square, a little alley sits between the two pubs, leading to the gate which opens into the courtyard of Ford Barn giving guests private parking for two cars, further paid parking in the nearby village car park.
+The owners live next door in Ford Byre and are on hand should you wish, to help you make the most of your stay, whilst being respectful of your privacy.

 The whole house is tastefully furnished with delightful touches along with an impressive collection of original art adorning the walls

 You step into a good size hallway, off which lies the sitting room, the downstairs WC, along with opening into the kitchen and utility room.
-Well-appointed with all mod cons, you will be able to prepare your favourite Jamie dish, and in summer spill out into the garden for alfresco dining.
+Well equipped for all your cooking and entertaining needs with double doors opening into the delightful enclosed rear gardens.

 The sitting room has large glazed windows looking out onto the front courtyard.
 To one end there are comfy sofas and an armchair, perfect for relaxing or taking in a movie on the wide screen TV, and to the other a fine dining table set for six.